 He stated that since being interviewed by SA J. T. ARNETT on April 8, 1968, he had given this matter considerable thought, and now recalls that this individual had been in The Gun Rack three or four times during the past several months, exact time and dates he could not recall.
 He stated that he recalls on other occasions when this man came to The Gun Rack he did not make any inquiry of him about any guns, ammunition, or ballistics.
-He stated on the other occasions he had observed this man, he had come into the store and looked at the various items He stated that this is not unusual, for many on display. customers are "lookers".
-He stated the man did not handle the weapons on the occasions he was in The Gun Rack. stated that many customers who come to The Gun Rack pick up and handle numerous weapons without making a purchase.
-He advised he did not recall ever seeing this individual with another person when he was at The Gun Rack. stated on the occasions the man was in The Gun Rack, he had offered to show him merchandise, but the man had always been polite in refusing and stated he was only looking.
+He stated on the other occasions he had observed this man, he had come into the store and looked at the various items on display.
+He stated that this is not unusual, for many customers are "lookers".
+He stated the man did not handle the weapons on the cocasions he was in The Gun Rack.
+He stated that many costomers who come to The Gun Rack pick up and handle numerous weapons without making a purchase.
+He advised he did not recall ever seeing this individual with another person when he was at The Gun Rack.
+He stated on the occasions the man was in The Gun Rack, he had offered to show him merchandise, but the man had always been polite in refusing and stated he was only looking.

-On 4/10/68 atBirmingham, Alabama File # BH 4 14-1740 by SA J. T. ARNETT: cap Date dictated 4/12/68
+On 4/10/68 atBirmingham , Alabama File # BH 4 4-1740 by .
+SA J. T. ARNETT: cap -Date dictated - 4/12/68 This your document contains nagency; it and its con either recommendations nor ntents are not to be distribu conclusions of the FBL It is the property of the FBI and is loaned to

-MANASCO stated that as he now recalls, the man coming in the store on March 27, 1968, stated on his arrival, "I would like to see your .243 caliber MANASCO stated that he did not have any .243 caliber rifles in stock, and he attempted to sell the man a 30/06 caliber rifle.
+MANASCO stated that as he now recalls, the man coming in the store on March 27, 1968, stated on his arrival, "I would like to see your .243 caliber rifles".
+MANASCO stated that he did not have any .243 caliber rifles in stock, and he attempted to sell the man a 30/06 caliber rifle.
 He stated that he recalls he attempted to sell this man a Weatherby rifle, and the man indicated that the price of this rifle was too high.
 He stated that the man, he did not believe, however, handled any rifles while at The Gun Rack, although MANASCO believes he attempted to hand the man a rifle as he would exhibit them to him.
-He stated he recalls he tried to sell the man a .742 rifle, caliber He stated that on previous occasions that this man had been in The Gun Rack, he had appeared not to be interested in purchasing a gun, but was merely interested in looking at the various weapons.
+He stated he recalls he tried to sell the man a 742 rifle, caliber 30/06.
+He stated that on previous occasions that this man had been in The Gun Rack, he had appeared not to be interested in purchasing a gun, but was merely interested in looking at the various weapons.
 He stated on March 27, 1968, however, he gained the impression that this man was "about ready to buy a gun".
-He stated, therefore, he attempted to sell the man a gun. stated the man showed an interest and asked questions about the weight of bullets for the various calibers and the amount the bullet would drop at various distances.
-He stated he gained the impression that the man was more interested in the inches a bullet dropped at various distances than he was in muzzle velocity of the bullet and weight of the bullet.
+He stated, therefore, he attempted to sell the man a gun.
+He stated the man showed an interest and asked questions about the weight of bullets for the various calibers and the amount the bullet would drop at various distances.
+He stated he gained the impression that the man was more interested in the inches a bullet dropped at various distances than he was in muzzle velocity of the bullet and weight of the bulles.